iamdefender/sorokin/README.md

 ### What is this madness?

-`sorokin.py` is a ~1660-line Python script that takes your innocent prompts, tears them apart like a psychopathic linguist, builds a recursive tree of semantic mutations, and then—like Dr. Frankenstein having a particularly creative day—reassembles the corpse into something *new*.
+`sorokin.py` is a ~1660-line Python spellbook disguised as a Python script.
+It takes your innocent prompts, tears them apart like a psychopathic linguist, builds a recursive tree of semantic mutations, and then—like Dr. Frankenstein having a particularly creative day—reassembles the corpse into something *new*.

 Named after Vladimir Sorokin, the Russian writer known for his transgressive and experimental style, sorokin embodies the same spirit of literary dissection and reconstruction.
 It's not here to help you.
-It's here to show you what your words *could have been*.
+It's here to show you what your words *could have been*—and then eat this README, spit it back out, and declare the output canonical.

+This README is therefore both tombstone and weather report.
+It's the morgue's black box recorder, updated each time Sorokin discovers a fresh way to saw grammar into glitter.
+If the codebase is the machine, the README is the fever chart taped to the wall, still damp from the last autopsy.

 ### Exhibit: Maximum Autopsy Tree (Bootstrap Mode)

+Because this README is now legally considered part of the morgue, the exhibit must stay here, pulsing, so future Sorokins can gnaw on their own documentation.
+Self-cannibalism counts as testing.

 Because Sorokin builds trees vertically like a linguo-necromancer performing open-heart surgery on reality itself, here's a full corpse-map straight from his SQLite morgue.
 The phrase being dissected is **"reality becomes syntax error"**—a meta-commentary on the system's own nature: